gregory-m/nanit/README.md

 This is sleepless night induced pet project to restream Nanit Baby Monitor live stream for local viewing.

+## Features

+- Restreaming of live feed
+  - Over HLS or to your local RTMP server
+  - Both local and remote streaming supported
+  - Option to run custom stream processor (like FFMPEG)
+- Retrieving sensors data from cam (temperature and humidity) and publishing them over MQTT
+- Graceful authentication session handling
+- Works as a companion for your Home-assistant / Homebridge setup (see [guides](#setup-guides) below)

 ## TL;DR

 ### a) Restream live feed as HLS